exakat/exakat-docs/Reference/Rules/Typehints/WrongTypeWithDefault.rst

    new B;
    //Cannot assign string to property B::$c of type string ?>

-This `error <https://www.php.net/error>`_ is immediately detected when a literal value is used.
-It only happens when the default is a constant (class or global) or an expression, as those are only solved at execution time.

 See also `When does PHP check for Fatal error <https://www.exakat.io/en/when-does-php-check-for-fatal-error/>`_.